299th Cavalry Regiment (United States): Operation Enduring Freedom

 In support of "Operation Enduring Freedom", members of the 1–299 Cavalry have been deployed on an ongoing mission to augment the Joint Special Operations Task Force-Philippines.
 They assisted in training the Philippine Marines, and augment them as a security element.
 In 2008 some volunteers from the 1–299 Cavalry were sent to help augment the 1–158 IN (AZ ARNG), a new member battalion of the 29th IBCT, in their deployment to Afghanistan.
 In November 2012, senior officers, non-commissioned officers, and some enlisted soldiers of the 1–299th Cavalry were selected and deployed forward to Afghanistan as security forces advisor teams (SFAT) as part of a group pooled from the 29th IBCT to train the Afghan National Security Forces.
 The SFAT advisors were distributed throughout southern Afghanistan in support of the Afghan National Security Forces and ISAF initiatives in the Regional Command-South.

-Multinational Force and Observers
+Multinational Force & Observers

 In October 2018, the 1-299 Cavalry, commanded by LTC John Udani and CSM Shon Antolin, were deployed as Peacekeepers to the Sinai, Egypt as part of the Multinational Force and Observers (MFO) mission.
 Rather than wearing the United Nations’ blue beret and helmet cover, the MFO is an independent peacekeeping organization.
 Here the 1-299 Soldiers, now known by their rotation number United States Battalion 65 (USBATT65), wore the orange beret, caps, and helmet covers to symbolize their roles as Peacekeepers in a Multinational Peacekeeping Organization.
 The Squadron served with and within Combined Joint Battalions and Staff from October 2018 through July 2019.